Multilevel Monte Carlo methods for the approximation of invariant measures of stochastic differential equations: MLMC in for approximation of SDEs

 \subsubsection{Optimal choice of parameters}

 Theorem \ref{th:convergence} is fundamental in terms of applying the MLMC as it guarantees that the estimate for the variance in \eqref{ml_ass} holds.
-In particular, we have the following Lemma. \begin{lemma} Assume all the assumption from \ref{th:convergence} hold.
+In particular, we have the following Lemma. \begin{lemma} Assume that all the assumptions from Theorem \ref{th:convergence} hold.
 Let $g(\cdot)$ be a Lipschitz function.
 Define

 Then resulting MLMC variance is given by.